History of USM Alger (2010–present): USM Alger's Leadership Changes and the Road Ahead Amidst Controversy

-New Era Begins as Saïd Allik Returns to Take Charge
+New Era Begins as Saïd Allik Returns

+Saïd Allik in the final of the 2025–26 Algerian Cup.

 On April 30, 2025, the Algerian Minister of Transport Saïd Sayoud, dismissed Mohamed-Karim Eddine Harkati from his position as CEO of Groupe SERPORT, the official majority shareholder of USM Alger, and appointed Abdelkrim Rezzal as his interim replacement.
 On May 10, 2025, Athmane Sahbane has officially stepped down as president of the USMA board after less than a year, due to poor management and unmet goals.
 Boubekeur Abid, an engineer with extensive experience in various sectors, has been appointed as his successor.
 The club’s owner, facilitated the leadership change through a board meeting.

 For the first time since his return, Saïd Allik spoke publicly about the current situation at USMA, the experienced leader acknowledged the scale of the task while remaining optimistic: "It's not easy to take over a club with only five matches left in the season, especially with all the problems there are.
 But things can change.
 We need to be patient.
 I hope that within two years, USMA will come back strong."

 USM Alger, under the guidance of Minister of Transport Saïd Sayoud and Groupe SERPORT, appointed Allik as Sporting General Manager on July 17, 2025.
-Allik, given full authority over recruitment, is tasked with restructuring the sporting sector and reinforcing the club with his long experience and deep knowledge.
-This strategic move aims to restore the club on solid professional foundations, ensuring efficient management and aligning with both short- and long-term objectives.
-On August 12, 2025, USM Alger officially announced the appointment of Abdelhak Benchikha as head coach for a one-year term.
-Benchikha is making his return to the “Red and Black” bench, having already led the team in 2023 to a historic double: the CAF Confederation Cup and the CAF Super Cup.
+Allik, given full authority over recruitment, is tasked with restructuring the sporting sector and reinforcing the club.
+This strategic move aims to restore the club on solid professional foundations, aligning with its objectives of efficient management.